 The walls of Chapel Street Precinct house some of Melbourne’s most epic street art.
 Weave through back alleys, dodge cars and tripping on uneven cobbles to see one of the best things about living and visiting Chapel Street.
 The street art.

 Starting in Windsor…

 Assorted political and pop culture inspired scribbles hidden behind Morris Jones.
 Go.
 Take the picture of Kim K’s butt or Donald Trump.
-Reflect on the current state of 2017, then keep moving.
+Reflect on the current state of the world, then keep moving.

 Traffic Signal Boxes

 Chapel Street doesn’t do ordinary, so why would the traffic signal boxes be any different?
-Stroll by the Windsor Train Station & the Lucky Coq for two of the best small scale pieces of street art on Chapel.
+Stroll by the Windsor Train Station and Lucky Coq for two of the best small scale pieces of street art on Chapel.